(865) 999-5988 Text Us Request a Call or Text

 "I suffered from chronic plantar fasciitis for 3 years.
 A year after recovering from a partial tear of the PF, ligament & two tendons, I could tell the PF was returning.
 Dr. Ritchey recommended Heelex.
 I will forever be grateful to him & the treatment at Heelex.
 It was life-saving & I recommend it to everyone who is having problems.
 This Heelex team is amazing — every one there is spectacular.
 Thank you all!!"

 For those struggling with persistent plantar fasciitis pain, Low-Dose X-Ray Therapy offers a safe, non-invasive alternative to conventional treatments.
-This innovative approach targets the root cause of discomfort — reducing inflammation and promoting long-term healing.
+This approach targets the root cause of discomfort — calming the inflammation that drives day-to-day pain so you can move more freely.
 If you're ready to regain mobility and move through your day without heel pain, Low-Dose X-Ray Therapy could be the next step toward lasting relief.

 Published Research